 We put them up against a more premium-priced model on a launch monitor and on the course at West Hill Golf Club to from a proper comparison.
 In the video and article below, Neil Tappin runs through the results...

 No matter what your exact equipment preferences, every golfer wants a set of wedges that look superb both in the bag and behind the ball.
 The Kirkland Signature wedges impressed us with their simple, classic aesthetic.
-In terms of their size and shape at address there is not much to choose between these and the sort of premium wedges you’ll find on Tour.
+In terms of their size and shape at address there is not much to choose between these and the best golf wedges you'll find on tour.